sbates/sbates.github.io/source/_posts/2012-09-03-coffee-nerdery-macchiato.markdown

 Final word: I would go here if I were near but wouldn't go out of my way to get some and I might look around for something different if I were planning ahead.
+I think 12oz cups are way too big for most drinks, but it did taste good, so YMMV.
 It makes me interested in checking out Fonte Coffee Roasters in Seattle!